SAMFISHER69/Statistical-Analysis-of-Pending-Court-Cases/README.md

-Detailed statistical analysis of pending court cases in Civil Courts and Criminal Court cases of India Tools used MS-Excel
+Detailed statistical analysis of pending court cases in Civil and Criminal Courts of India Tools used MS-Excel